Petzys/ret2libc/README.md

 In our exploit we do not need to write to the `.got.plt` but it is a nice to have.

 #### Stack canary
 Stack canaries are secret, random values which are placed onto the stack just before the return address of a function.
 The values change with every execution of the binary and are meant to prevent buffer overflows.
 Before the `ret` of any function in the binary, the integrity of this functions stack canary is checked.
-If the canary appears to be modified, the programs execution is stopped.
+If the canary appears to be modified, the programs execution is halted.

 This security boundary greatly increases the complexity of buffer overflow attacks since the attackers goal usually is to overwrite the return address to jump to a malicious payload or execute a ROP chain.

 In this binary, no stack canary is found.
 This means that there is no need for us to bypass any stack canary which makes the exploit a lot easier.

 #### NX (= Non-executable stack)
-NX prevents the execution of any code on the stack.
+NX prevents the execution of any code that is marked non-executable e.g. the stack.

 Since it is enabled here, it means that custom shellcode (e.g. by injecting a payload via buffer overflow) cannot be run.
 Therefore we are using Return-Oriented-Programming (short: ROP) to run our exploit.
 To be precise, we are using a special technique called "ret-to-libc" to run gadgets in the shared library "libc".

 #### PIE (= position-independent executable)
 The PIE security measure basically tells us which sections of the binary have ASLR (= Address Space Layout Randomization) enabled.

 In case that PIE is enabled, the address of all sections of the binary is randomized on every execution of the binary.

 In this case, PIE is disabled, meaning that the binary will always start from `0x400000` and is not affected by ASLR.

 #### ASLR = Address Space Layout Randomization
 ASLR randomizes the address of all program sections e.g. stack, heap, data, code segment and shared libraries in the memory on every execution to prevent binary exploitation.